LafeLabs/PostCapitalistIndustry/lets_build.md

 ## let's build this!

+this chapter needs a "product" focus.

+It will be these three things.

+1. The vibrational drive with strobe driven by USB battery, pendulum and spring toys
+2. Noise stick driven by USB battery
+3. USB charger guerrilla art whirligig, with LEDs and glowing rocks

+build a thing, start the story, teach it on, and deploy, for the three things, with examples and pictures.

+I will list the things I'll leave for other projects/publications:

+1. robots that roll around
+2. 3d input manipulator
+3. 3d probe
+4. stepper motor
+5. water powered drill
+6. microscopy
+7. fluidic pumps
+8. cable to move goods around mechanically driven by whirligig
+9. water pump driven by water
+10. generic air pump for inflating anything, which is also generic water pump
+11. electrostatic generator driven by whirligig
+12. stone cutting machine
+13. boat
+14. heated composting reactor
+15. oxygen and hydrogen generator
+16. electrochemical probe
+17. optical free space communications system
+18. soaring high voltage drones
+19. temperature regulator using stepper motor and solar concentrator with parabolic mirror from trash
+20. thermometers

 - how to make a thing
 - how to ship a thing
 - how you can get finished goods and join a value circle